MultiX-Amsterdam/ijmond-camera-monitor/README.md

 ```

 ### For the back-end
-For the back-end, create an apache virtual host under "/etc/apache2/sites-available/".
+For the back-end, create an apache virtual host under `/etc/apache2/sites-available/`.
 The virtual host uses reverse proxy for the uwsgi server.
-Replace BACK_END_DOMAIN and FRONT_END_DOMAIN with your domain name for the back-end and the front-end respectively.
+Replace `BACK_END_DOMAIN` and `FRONT_END_DOMAIN` with your domain name for the back-end and the front-end respectively.
 For example, we use "api.ijmondcam.multix.io" as the back-end domain, and "ijmondcam.multix.io" as the front-end domain.
 ```sh
 sudo vim /etc/apache2/sites-available/BACK_END_DOMAIN.conf